 - Most spice blends – because they contain peppers

 - Peppers (including bell peppers, sweet peppers, chili peppers, jalapeños)

 - Potatoes (does not include sweet potatoes or yams)

 - Red Pepper

 - Steak Seasoning

-Source of this list is from my own experience as well as Sarah’s list here.
+This list is compiled from my own experience as well as Sarah Ballantyne’s list here.